 Theme: Collective action, social networks, and technological platforms

-The line 2 refers to analysis of technology from the perspective of agent’s organization and the market opportunities; the analysis of the transference of knowledge and technology; the development of product and process technology, and the analysis of value chains.
+Line 2 refers to analysis of technology from the perspective the agent’s organization and the market opportunities; the analysis of the transfer of knowledge and technology; the development of product and process technology, and the analysis of value chains.

 The choice of a production technology does not occur in a vacuum.
-Your success depends on institutions and organizational arrangements – the subject of study in Line 1.
-Therefore, Research Line 2, in an innovative proposal deals with the empirical realm of the relationship between technological and organizational arrangements, with the main proposition of sustainable technology development in its broadest sense (which connects to Line 3, propositions of public and private policies, described below).
+Success depends on institutions and organizational arrangements – the subject of study in Line 1.
+Therefore, in an innovative proposal, research line 2 deals with the empirical realm of the relationship between technological and organizational arrangements, with the main proposition of sustainable technology development in its broadest sense (which connects to line 3, propositions of public and private policies, described below).
 The reason for this is that the technical dimension of the production process, despite its extreme importance, is not sufficient to explain the organizational arrangements that set in motion a specific technological route.

-Contrary to the neoclassical hypothesis, technology is not immediately accessible to all agents, since it bears costs for its transfer, absorption, and use.
-Identifying the processes of technology transfer can contribute to the design of new technology and governance structures adapted to specific social groups (which, in the spontaneous working of the markets, would be excluded from the benefits of available technical knowledge).
+Contrary to the neoclassical hypothesis, technology is not immediately accessible to all agents, since there are costs for its transfer, absorption, and use.
+Identifying the processes of technology transfer can contribute to the design of new technology and governance structures adapted to specific social groups (which, if left to the market only, would be excluded from the benefits of available technical knowledge) .

 Theme: Development of process and product technology aimed at adding value to small scale production

-The line 3 refers to analysis of collective actions, agents´ strategies for entry into production chains, antitrust policy, local development, strategic and planning management, implications of institutional environment on organizations, industrial policy and its link with firms ´strategies.
+Line 3 refers to the analysis of collective action, agents´ strategies for entry into production chains, antitrust policy, local development, strategic and planning management, implications of institutional environment on organizations, industrial policy and its link with firms ´strategies.